captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 should not deploy code that is invalid.

 For example, calling `console.log` will cause your application to crash in Internet Explorer 9.
-Despite this dire consequences, developers frequently open pull requests with `console.log` statements leftover from debugging.
+Despite this dire consequence, developers frequently open pull requests that include `console.log` statements leftover from debugging.
 A linting rule like [`no-console`](http://eslint.org/docs/rules/no-console), if enforced as part of your test suite, can give you complete confidence that you will never encounter that particular bug in production.

 ### On a new feature branch

 When a developer starts a new feature branch, they start their branch off of master.
 This means they are starting their work on a branch that could already have linting errors.
-When it's time for her to ship her changes, she is now forced to choose between cleaning up somebody else's mess, or leaving these linting errors in master.
+When it's time for the developer to ship her changes, she is now forced to choose between cleaning up somebody else's mess, or leaving these linting errors in master.

 The presence of these errors also reinforces a mentality that such errors are acceptable in master.
 While a single linting failure may seem quite harmless,